pluscda/test/README.md

-# Aotter Player SDK
+# Aotter Player SDK Library

-Aotter Player SDK is the bare-bones Express and Webpack boilerplate with ES6+ babel transpilation, ESLint linting, Hot Module Reloading, and Jest test framework enabled.
+Aotter Player SDK is the Express and Webpack combine with ES6+ babel transpilation, Hot Module Reloading (in dev mode).

 Aotter Player SDK has two build modes: Development and Production.